Introduction

 (continuity)

-Then, you will have to justify your rating.
+Then, you will have to justify your rating in your notebook.
 In your justification, try to mention where the invention stands today.
 As an example, the first invention has been done for you.

 Inventions of the 1920s